riynmazi/lancips-presale/data/about.md

 # About LANCIPS (LCIP)

-**LANCIPS** is a memecoin built on the **Solana blockchain**, designed as a satirical take on the absurdity of the crypto space , a world overflowing with fake promises, rugpulls, absurd devs, and "next 100x" nonsense.
+LANCIPS is a memecoin built on the Solana blockchain, created as a satirical reflection of the chaos and comedy in the crypto space, a world full of wild promises, endless hype, and mysterious devs.

-This isn't your usual token with a 30-page whitepaper, AI partnership lies, or a "game" that never ships.
+This isn't your average token with a 30-page whitepaper, vague AI buzzwords, or a metaverse that never arrives.

-Instead, LANCIPS is brutally honest:
-No utility, no roadmap, no empty hype.
-Just pure memetic energy, chaotic vibes, and a community that’s in on the joke.
+Instead, LANCIPS embraces the absurd: no utility, no roadmap, no hollow marketing — just memetic energy, chaotic vibes, and a community that gets the joke.

 ---